John Rety: Life

 Born in Budapest, Hungary, Rety attended an English nursery school in Budapest.
-A child when World War II broke out, he was separated from his Jewish parents in 1944, and carried messages for the Resistance, His grandmother was shot on the last day of the war.
+A child when World War II broke out, he was separated from his Jewish parents in 1944, and carried messages for the Resistance.
+His grandmother was shot on the last day of the war.
 In 1947, after performing an anti-war play on the steps of the Budapest parliament, he left for a holiday with his aunt in Britain, and was forced to stay after the aunt burnt his passport.

-After a job translating for a Czech publisher who spoke no English, he started a Soho underground paper, Intimate Review, with contributions from young writers including Doris Lessing, Bill Hopkins, Laura Del-Rivo, Frank Norman, Alun Owen, Cressida Lindsay and Bernard Kops.
+After a job translating for a Czech publisher who spoke no English, he started a Soho underground paper, Intimate Review, with contributions from young writers including Doris Lessing, Bill Hopkins, Laura Del-Rivo, Frank Norman, Alun Owen, and Cressida Lindsay, while Bernard Kops.
 Feliks Topolski and Ralph Steadman produced artwork.
 In 1953 he published a comic epistolary novel, Supersozzled Nights.
-After the threat of libel action forced Intimate Review to close, he co-edited other short-lived publications, Cheshire Cat and Fortnightly: Rety was the first to publish Colin Wilson.
+After the threat of libel action forced Intimate Review to close, he co-edited other short-lived publications, Cheshire Cat and Fortnightly.
+Rety was the first to publish Colin Wilson.
 He contributed the essay "So Much Work to Do" in Colin Wilson, a Celebration (Cecil Woolf,1988).
-This was reprinted in The Sage of Tetherdown: personal recollections of Colin Wilson by his friends published by Paupers' Press in 2020.
+This was reprinted in The Sage of Tetherdown: personal recollections of Colin Wilson by his friends, published by Paupers' Press in 2020.
 After meeting his partner Susan Johns in 1958, they opened a second-hand furniture shop in Camden High Street, and Rety also trained as a painter at City and Guilds Art School.